 I love to eat.
 I will be super honest about it too.
 90% of my day is spend eating or planning out the next time I am going to eat.
 When I am on a good workout routine, I eat every 2-3 hours.
 This means that groceries seem to be a never ending expense and it gets old!
 I honestly feel like I go to the grocery store 2-3 times a week, but I know it isn’t that often.
 I can’t believe how often I have to go back to the store to get one thing or another.
 It is so easy to drop $100 at the grocery store and walk away feeling like you barely have meals for the next week!
 Also, you probably forgot the one main thing that you went to buy from the grocery store.

 Does this sound familiar?

-Here is my number one tip to groceries shopping!
+Here is my #1 tip to saving big on grocery shopping!

 STOP taking your debit/credit card into the store

 Try it once.
 If it doesn’t work, you can’t write me nasty comments and tons of hate mail.
 (Please don’t actually do this.)

 When I create my list, I guess about how much I think everything will be, this gives me a rough idea of how much I need to take to the store with me.
 I always take $5-10 extra with me to ensure I have enough for the important stuff!

 While I am in the grocery store, I use my calculator on my phone and round up to the nearest half dollar to add it all up.
 This means that I can’t go over the amount of money that is in my pocket.

 Of course, with any plan, there have been errors.
 It has caused a few embarrassing moments where I have had to ask to put one thing back because I miscalculated somewhere along the shopping trip, but it didn’t kill me.
 It also didn’t break my budget.
 I just had to decide which item I truly didn’t need.